-HOLLY ZANVILLE is Research Professor and Co-Director of the Program on Skills, Credentials, and Workforce Policy at the George Washington Institute of Public Policy, George Washington University.
-Previously she served as strategy director at Lumina Foundation, overseeing portfolios on adult learners, student success, future of learning and workforce, and research.
-She has held academic positions at community college and nontraditional university programs in multiple states; and served as freelance consultant on K-20 strategic planning, community college networks, and distance education.
+HOLLY ZANVILLE is a Research Professor and Co-Director of the Program on Skills, Credentials & Workforce Policy at George Washington University.
+Previously she served as a strategy director at Lumina Foundation, overseeing portfolios on adult learners, student success, future of learning and workforce, and research.
+She has held leadership positions at state higher education systems/boards in Oregon and Washington, and the Western Interstate Commission for Higher Education; held academic positions at community college and nontraditional university programs in multiple states; and served as consulted on K-20 strategic planning, community college networks, and distance education.
+She serves on the Executive Committee of International Council on Badges and Credentials (ICoBC).

 LARRY GOOD is President & CEO of the Corporation for a Skilled Workforce, a national policy and systems change nonprofit organization he co-founded in 1991.
 He has previously been a leader on key initiatives such as Connecting Credentials, Detroit workforce strategy, and No Worker Left Behind He serves on the Better Employment and Training Strategies Task Force (BETS), a group of workforce experts developing recommendations to inform the administration and Congress on issues/policy options (unemployment insurance, workforce development, job quality, youth employment, and federal jobs initiatives).